Ervin-Thorpe/Helpdesk-Ticketing-System/README.md

 <br />
 <br />
 This helpdesk can be accessed from here: www.ervintechsupport.com <br />
+Currently down due to expenses to upkeep the website.
+Will be back up soon.
+For any enquiries, please feel free to email me at ervinthorpe@outlook.com <br />
 <br />
 <br />
 <p align="center">